Featured Image: @ig4len

-Your hike will take around an hour and thirty minutes and starts on a paved road down to quaint little cabins a quaint collection and oak trees covered in ivy.
+Your hike will take around an hour and thirty minutes and starts on a paved road down to quaint tiny cabins, a quaint collection, and oak trees covered in ivy.
 You also have the choice of taking a dirt trail down the mountain and following a pristine creek.
-There’ll be soothing sounds from the creek accompanying your hike with some rock hopping at a few of the creek crossings to keep things interesting.
-This 60-foot waterfall is considered one of the most beautiful in the Angeles National Forest and we’re pretty sure you’ll agree once you make it there.
+There’ll be soothing sounds from the stream accompanying your hike with some rock hopping at a few creek crossings to keep things interesting.
+This 60-foot waterfall is considered one of the most beautiful in the Angeles National Forest, and we’re pretty sure you’ll agree once you make it there.
 Hermit Falls is also a close alternative if you’re up for a real challenge.

 Note: The Chantry Flat parking lot is currently only open on weekdays.

 Chantry Flat Rd, Arcadia, CA 91006, USA.
 See it on Google maps

 While it’s said to be around a 5-mile hike, it can feel like more in the California heat.
 It’s a challenging hike with little to shade you on your journey, and it involves some severe elevation (around 700 feet of it) to reach the beautiful 30-foot waterfall.
 You’ll have two options to get down to its bottom, and one involves a rope.
 Its Y-shaped fall is pretty all year round, but there’s not much water during the summer months.
 So if you’re up for it, pack lots of water and head out early morning or after 4 pm.
 Otherwise, save it for early Spring.

 19600 North Trail Canyon Road, Angeles National Forest, Tujunga, CA. See it on Google maps